In solidity, there are two locations you can store variables — in storage and in memory.

-Most of the time Solidity will handle them by default. state-variables are by default storage
+Most of the time Solidity will handle them by default. state-variables are by default storage.
+Variables declared inside functions are memory.

 solidity